 Installing the piece

 The gallery owner still wanted the piece since the panel where it was going to be hung was already made and waiting for the install.
-The piece still lives at the Algodones gallery.
+The piece still lived at Algodones Gallery for a few years and it now is in the permanent collection of the Museum of Encaustic Art.

 Hearing from a relative